 Israel

-MetaVision ICU software used globally
+MetaVision ICU software is used globally

 xx%